31 Cheap Workshop Updates for the Ultimate DIY Space

 Instead of permanently mounting my 6-in. vise to a work-bench, I attached it to scrap plywood so I can clamp it wherever I need it.
 Stack two pieces of 3/4-in. plywood and screw them together with 1-1/4 in. drywall screws.
 Mark the vise-mounting holes on the plywood and drill 3/4-in. guide holes through both pieces.
 Recess the nut by drilling through the bottom sheet with a 1-in. spade bit using the 3/4-in. hole as a guide.
 Fasten the vise to the plywood with bolts sized to match the vise-mounting holes.
 If the bolt shafts are too long, cut them off with a hacksaw. — LuAnn Aiu.
 Plus: Learn how to use vise grips to pull nails.

-Never Lose Your Tool-Specific Tools
+Never Lose Your Specific-Need Tools

 When I change blades on my band saw, I usually need to adjust the thrust bearings and guides with an Allen wrench.
 I was tired of hunting around for the wrench, so I decided to stick it to the steel housing with a rare earth magnet (neodymium) about the size of a jacket button.
 Now it’s always handy! — Bill Wells.
 You can also use a magnet on your ladder.

 As a carpenter, I need to bring certain items with me every day.
 I bought a cheap plastic tote in the tool storage area at a home center and modified it for my needs.
 I made a small plywood deck, drilled a couple of 3-in. holes for coffee cups or glue bottles and then fastened it to the tote.
 Another piece of plywood has holes to keep pencils upright and organized.
 My tote sits nicely on my bench seat, but it could also be attached to the floor with hook-and-loop fasteners.
-You could easily customize these totes for plumbing, garden or painting tools, electrical supplies—what have you. — Don Simms.
-Check out this jumbo tote for fasteners.
+You could easily customize these totes for plumbing, garden or painting tools, or electrical supplies. — Don Simms.
+Check out this DIY jumbo tote for fasteners.

 Air Tool Accessory Storage